-A WPRA contestant with a rerun which can only be taken during a performance other than that contestant's originally scheduled performance for that rodeo, thereby creating a conflict with a second rodeo, may re-designate either rodeo as an "unofficial entry" only if no penalties have occurred.
+A WPRA contestant with a rerun which can only be taken during a performance other than that contestant's originally scheduled performance for that rodeo, thereby creating a conflict with a second rodeo, may redesignate either rodeo as an "unofficial entry" only if no penalties have occurred.
 If a contestant has a penalty in which the rerun was awarded, contestant may only re-designate the second rodeo as unofficial.
 No Re-designation for the Go Round Conflict created by Contestant No re-designation will be allowed if a contestant creates a conflict by trading her original position.

 10.4.1.12.
-Verification of Unofficial Entry
+Reserved